 Commensurate with experience.

-The Account Executive will direct the development of external partnership opportunities managing a portfolio of no less than $300,000, with a focus on corporate partnerships of $20,000 and under.
-The Account Executive will oversee the sales support cycle (prospecting, proposal creation, marketing materials for pitching, and stewardship) to meet...
+The Director of Corporate Partnerships will direct the development of external partnership opportunities and manage a portfolio of relationships with total annual revenue of no less than $750,000.
+The Director will oversee the sales support cycle — prospecting, proposal creation, marketing materials for pitching, and stewardship — to meet spe...
 (Read More)

 November 13, 2015